soloesteban/masters_stevens/System Concept.md

+# Solution

+Deploy Medical Device Systems Engineering Knowledge as a System, not as a process.

 # Book as a system

-Breakdown of how to conceptualize the book as a system:
+The following is a breakdown of how to conceptualize the book as a system:

 ## Identify User Needs